 Since the publication of the report, we have noticed that media report have misunderstood or misrepresented our findings to suggest that the UIDAI's central repository, or the biometric database has been breached.
 Nowhere in our report has this been suggested and neither should this be inferred from the data in the report.
-For instance, the UIDAI CEO, Dr. Ajay Bhushan Pandey2 and TRAI Chairperson Dr. R.S.
-Sharma3 have written or been quoted in articles clarifying that there has been no breach of the CIDR.
+For instance, the UIDAI CEO, Dr. Ajay Bhushan Pandey and TRAI Chairperson Dr. R.S.
+Sharma have written or been quoted in articles clarifying that there has been no breach of the CIDR.
 We completely agree with both Dr. Pandey and Dr. Sharma that the CIDR has not been breached, nor is this suggested anywhere in the report.

-Q2: Should the publication of Aadhaar numbers and other data be termed as 'leaks' or 'public disclosure'?
+Q2: Where the publication of Aadhaar numbers and other data leaks or public disclosure?

 The term 'leaks' was originally used 22 times in the report, this has led to reports that security measures on these portals were compromised.
 However, the intention behind the publication of this sensitive data was greater transparency and no access control measure was in place therefore this is best characterized as an illegal data disclosure or publication and not a breach or a leak.
-However, we must note here that the dictionary meanings of the word, leak, include 'intentional disclosure of secret information4.
+However, we must note here that the dictionary meanings of the word, leak, include 'intentional disclosure of secret information.